Kochen-Specker Contextuality: Advanced topics and methods

-This situation, however, is not specific of Bell scenarios, but it happens also for contextuality scenarios if additional assumptions on the compatibility relations among measurements are made.
-In other words, if one does not simply want to reconstruct the effect operators, but also the original observables and their compatibility relations.
-This is similar to what happens in the Navascu\'{e}s-Pironio-Ac\'{i}n characterization of multipartite quantum correlations~\cite{NPA_PRL,NPA_NJP}, and the reason why one needs to define a hierarchy of SDP conditions rather than a single one.
-In fact, even if the single operators $\ketbrac{v_i}$ can be reconstructed by the Lov\'asz number SDP, it is not clear that one can reconstruct the observables, e.g., $\{A_{a|x}\}_{a,x}$ $\{B_{b|y}\}_{b,y}$ associated to the events $(a,b|x,y)$ in a Bell scenario, of which they are assumed to be effects, with the correct compatibility (in this case, commutativity) relations among them.
+This situation, however, is not specific to Bell scenarios, but happens also for contextuality scenarios if additional assumptions on the compatibility relations among measurements are made.
+In other words, the situation occurs if one wants to reconstruct not only the effect operators but also the original observables and their compatibility relations.
+This is similar to what happens in the Navascu\'{e}s-Pironio-Ac\'{i}n (NPA) characterization of multipartite quantum correlations~\cite{NPA_PRL,NPA_NJP}, and this is the reason why one needs to define a hierarchy of SDP conditions rather than a single one.
+In fact, even if the single operators $\ketbrac{v_i}$ can be reconstructed by the Lov\'asz number SDP, it is not clear that one can reconstruct the observables, such as $\{A_{a|x}\}_{a,x}$ and $\{B_{b|y}\}_{b,y}$ associated with the events $(a,b|x,y)$ in a Bell scenario, of which they are assumed to be effects, with the correct compatibility (in this case, commutativity) relations among them.

-An alternative approach is that of taking the notion of observables and contexts as our starting point and develop from there the exclusivity relations: given the observables $\{A_{o|s}\}_{o,s}$, one constructs all possible events, i.e., for each context $C$ all the events $p(o_1,\ldots, o_{|C|}| s_1,\ldots, s_{|C|})$, constituting the nodes of the hypergraph, whereas the hyperedges are defined by the same exclusivity relations as above (at least two identical settings with different associated outcomes).
-This is the hypergraph-theoretic approach to contextuality introduced and extensively investigated by \citet*[AFLS,][]{AcinCMP2015}.
-In the AFLS approach, one starts from the set of observables and contexts and then constructs the hypergraph of effects (nodes) and exclusivity relations (hyperedges).
-In contrast, in the CSW approach, one starts from the effects (nodes) and their exclusivity relations (edges) and try to construct a general noncontextuality inequality, as we explain below.
+An alternative approach involves taking the notion of observables and contexts as our starting point and developing from there the exclusivity relations: given the observables $\{A_{o|s}\}_{o,s}$, one constructs all possible events, i.e., for each context $C$ all the events $p(o_1,\ldots, o_{|C|}| s_1,\ldots, s_{|C|})$, constituting the nodes of the hypergraph, whereas the hyperedges are defined using the previously mentioned exclusivity relations (at least two identical settings with different associated outcomes).
+The hypergraph-theoretic approach to contextuality introduced and extensively investigated by \citet*[AFLS,][]{AcinCMP2015} describes sets of exclusive events precisely keeping track of this structure.
+More precisely, in the AFLS approach, the hypergraph of effects (nodes) and exclusivity relations (hyperedges) keeps information on which collection of effects correspond to the measurements performed in the specific physical situation considered.
+In contrast, in the CSW approach, one starts from the effects (nodes) and their exclusivity relations (edges) and tries to construct a general noncontextuality inequality, as we later explain.